 Why does good writing matter?
 Because it does.
 Good writing is absolutely key for communicating your own thoughts and understanding the thoughts of others.
 What you say and how you say it are your most cherished (and under-valued) assets.
 You need to own your language and your style and mold it to fit you.

 Let me put it another way.
 If someone were to read a piece of your writing, shorn of all branding, would they recognise it as yours?
-Does your writing project a voice that belongs solely to you?
+Does your writing project a voice that belongs to you?

 I have a few thoughts as to what good writing looks like, so here they are in no particular order;

 - Good writing happens with the rewrite.
-Writing is hard work, and producing a crap first draft is often depressing.
+Writing is hard work, and producing a less-than-perfect first draft is often depressing.
 But the important thing is to get something down that then enables you to craft it into a coherent narrative.

 - Good writing has a good editor.
 Writers get the byline and any glory.
 But behind the scenes, a good editor adds a lot to process.
 The best writing is collaborative.

 - Remarkable writers absorb other writing styles through the books they read for pleasure.

 - Good writers have patience.
 There will be days when you have absolutely nothing to add to your manuscript, and other days when you realise the end is far away and the only thing preventing you from finishing is white space.
 When that happens, just keep writing.
 Take it one sentence at a time; your persistence will pay off, and you will up with a finished book.